 If you find yourself stuck in the snow with your electric vehicle, there are a few things you can do to get yourself unstuck.
 First, you can try using a shovel to clear snow away from the tires.
 If the snow is too deep, you can put sand or cat litter under the tires for traction.
 If you live in an area that experiences harsh winter conditions, you may want to consider winter tires to improve your grip on snow-covered roads.

 Driving an electric vehicle in winter weather can be a safe and enjoyable experience if you take the necessary precautions.
 Make sure to keep your vehicle in good running condition by following our tips and know where to find charging stations that are open during winter months.
 With a little preparation, you can confidently drive your electric vehicle in any type of weather and road condition.

 Have you been shopping for an electric vehicle and haven’t found the right one?
 You can expand your options by searching for your ideal EV in other cities across the country and have it shipped directly to your home or office with Montway Auto Transport.

-Montway has 15 years of experience in the privately-owned vehicle market and has helped over 800,000 car owners move their vehicles.
+Montway has over 15 years of experience in the privately-owned vehicle market and has helped more than one million car owners move their vehicles.
 Carriers in our network have the training and expertise to load and unload electric vehicles and safely transport them anywhere in the country.
 Get an instant EV car shipping quote or call to speak with a Montway car shipping advisor.